-Governance structure
+Governance Structure

-The Bank's Risk Governance is supported through the Corporate Governance Committee structure and designed considering the 3Lines model.
-A summary of the Corporate Governance Committee structure and details of each Committees' primary duties, authority, and, membership, is included below.
+The Bank's Risk Governance is supported through the Corporate Governance Committee structure and designed considering the Three Lines model.
+A summary of the Corporate Governance Committee structure, and details of each Committee's primary duties, authority, and membership, is included below.

-The structure seeks to ensure that the Bank has a clear organisational structure in place with well defined, transparent and consistent lines of responsibility; effective processes to identify, manage, monitor and report the risks inherent in operations; and robust internal controls.
+The Risk Governance Committee structure seeks to ensure that the Bank has a clear organisational structure in place with: well defined, transparent and consistent lines of responsibility; effective processes to identify, manage, monitor and report the risks inherent in operations; and robust internal controls.
 The Committee arrangements are designed to be proportionate to the nature, scale and complexity of the business model and the risks the Bank is exposed to.

-The Board are ultimately responsible for oversight and challenge across all 3Lines.
-Key risk management responsibilities of the Board include, setting business and risk strategy, defining and overseeing risk appetite, and, monitoring the risk profile of the Bank.
+The members of the Board are collectively responsible for the long-term success of the bank and provide oversight and challenge across all Three Lines of Defence (LOD).
+Key risk management responsibilities of the Board include setting business and risk strategy, defining and overseeing risk appetite, and monitoring the risk profile of the Bank.
 There are clearly defined escalation and reporting routes that ensure the information flows through the Risk Governance Committee structure to ultimately provide the Board with assurance on the effectiveness of the Bank's risk management practices.
+The Board may delegate certain matters to the Audit and Risk Committee (ARC) however the Board remains ultimately accountable for the fulfilment of responsibilities.